 Format Power BI Area Chart Data Colors

-By default, the area chart fills the space between axis and line with default colors.
-Let me change the Sales Amount Line color to Green and Total Product Cost color to Red.
+By default, the area chart fills the space between the axis and line with default colors.
+Let me change the Sales Amount Line color to Green and the Total Product Cost color to Red.

 Format Data Labels of an Area Chart